andrewpareles/scope-tailwind/README.md

 ## Caveats
 We add a prefix to all the raw strings that are found inside className, so everything needs to happen inside className tags.

-For example, this works with scopify-tailwind:
+For example, this works with scope-tailwind:
 ```tsx
 <div className={isHidden ? 'hidden' : `${isFlex ? 'flex' : 'block'}`}>
 ```